rudyoactiv/rudyoactiv/README.md

 ### [Stripe Payment Integration](https://github.com/rudyoactiv/stripe-integration)
 Integration of Stripe for payment processing in a React application, including handling the 3D Secure popup.

-## 📚 Publications
-- **"Enhancing Exam Preparation Through Topic Modelling and Key Topic Identification"** - Published in the Journal on Artificial Intelligence.

 ## 🎓 Education
 - Currently pursuing a B.Tech in Computer Science and Engineering.